Table Mountain National Park Marine Protected Area: History

 The MPA was proclaimed by the Minister of Environmental Affairs and Tourism, Marthinus van Schalkwyk, in Government Gazette No. 26431 of 4 June 2004 in terms of the Marine Natural Resources Act, 18 of 1998.

 The Table Mountain National Park was originally established as the Cape of Good Hope Nature Reserve in 1939.
 The mountain above the 152 metre contour was proclaimed a national monument in 1958.
 The reserve was later expanded and in 1998 the Cape Peninsula National Park was proclaimed.
 In 2004 it was renamed as the Table Mountain National Park, and the Marine protected area added.

 The Castle Rock Marine Protected Area, previously known as the Millers Point Marine Reserve, was proclaimed as a marine protected area in Government Notice R1429 in Government Gazette 21948 of 29 December 2000.

+The original marine component of the park was made up of a group of smaller marine reserves, separated by unprotected areas.
+A variety of anthropogenic factors, including overexploitation of stocks, pollution, and poaching, combined with low compliance and poor enforcement of fisheries management strategies, like bag limits and minimum sizes, were not effective at preventing the decline of several economically important species.

+The smaller reserves were combined with a larger surrounding region to form the TMNPMPA as a way to improve management of the resources.
+The MPA was consequently declared under section 43 of the marine living resources act(1988) in 2004, and moved to the National Environmental Management Protected Areas Act section 48A in 2014, which provides a stronger legal foundation for management of MPAs.